mis350-s21/final-project-final-project/Readme.md

 - [x] Customer can contact us on the support page for his suggestions, comments and complaints .

 - [x] Our site provides a loyalty card to our loyal customers .
+- [x] Order page will show the customer the choice of delivery time .

 ## ER-Diagram